Online growth prospects help Japan's Recruit shine in market debut

 The 7 percent climb in its share price came amid a decline for the overall market and snapped a string of weak high-profile listings in Tokyo this year.
-It values the company at around $18 billion (11.25 billion pounds) - on par with Sony Corp (6758.T) and more than Switzerland's Adecco ADEN.VX, the world's biggest staffing firm by sales.
+It values the company at around $18 billion - on par with Sony Corp and more than Switzerland's Adecco, the world's biggest staffing firm by sales.

 Particularly appealing for investors is Recruit's wide range of businesses including magazines and its aggressive expansion both overseas and into web-based products like real estate listings and second-hand car sales.